beatboxjs/ror-player/src/ui/help/app.md

-On some devices, it is possible to install RoR Player as an app.
+On some devices (such as smartphones and tablets), it is possible to install RoR Player as an app.
+The required steps depend on your browser.

 ### Chrome

-1. Open RoR Player in Chrome
-2. Press Chrome’s menu icon (3 dots) on the top right
+1. Press Chrome’s menu icon (3 dots) on the top right
-3. Press “Add to Home Screen”
+2. Press “Add to Home Screen”

 ### Firefox

-1. Open RoR Player in Firefox
-2. Press Firefox’s menu icon (3 dots) on the top right or bottom right
+1. Press Firefox’s menu icon (3 dots) on the top right or bottom right
-3. Press “Add to Home screen”
+2. Press “Add to Home screen”

 ### Safari

-1. Open RoR Player in Safari
-2. Press Safari’s share icon (rectangle with an up arrow) at the bottom in the middle
+1. Press Safari’s share icon (rectangle with an up arrow) at the bottom in the middle
-3. Press “Add to Home Screen”
+2. Press “Add to Home Screen”

 ### Opera

-1. Open RoR Player in Opera
-2. Press Opera’s plus icon on the top left
+1. Press Opera’s plus icon on the top left
-3. Press “Add to home screen”
+2. Press “Add to home screen”